zenizh/meyasubako/README.md

 ## Customize

-If you want to customize the theme color, set `$meyasubako_color` to your `app/assets/stylesheets/application.scss` like this:
+If you want to customize the theme color, set `$meyasubako-color` to your `app/assets/stylesheets/application.scss` like this:

 ```scss
 /*